 - Implementing the Title VI program, which is designed to prevent discrimination on federally funded projects.

 - Providing training and technical assistance to WSDOT and its sub-recipients, and to contractors and consultants.

 - Developing and revising program implementation plans.

-- Investigating external civil rights complaints
+- Investigating external civil rights complaints.

-The Office of Equal Opportunity represents the Department and provides liaison with the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Federal Aviation Adminstration (FAA), Federal Railroad Administration (FRA) and other regulatory agencies involved in the administration of the department’s external civil rights programs.
+The Office of Equal Opportunity represents the Department and provides liaison with the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Federal Aviation Administration (FAA), Federal Railroad Administration (FRA) and other regulatory agencies involved in the administration of the department’s external civil rights programs.